310mc/https-310mc.github.io-tl/source/_posts/management_story/hinata.md

 {% endbubble %}

 {% bubble Chiaki %}
 That's still amazing, y'know!?
-You might have what it takes to be a basketball player!
+You might have what it takes to become a basketball player!

 Ermm… Would you mind practicing with me until the rest of my club members arrive?
 Only if you're alright with it, of course!
 {% endbubble %}